 - Dental care for children with special needs

-- Habit counseling: thumb sucking and pacifier habit-breaking
+- Habit counselling: thumb sucking and pacifier habit-breaking

 - Fillings for tooth cavities or defects